statsmaths/stat209/_notes/class01-introduction-stats.md

 - **Special approval:** If you have special approval forms for extra time on exams or any other circumstances I should know about, please speak with me as early as possible so that we can best accommodate your needs.
 - **Late work:** You are expected to submit all work on-time.
-Late reports will not be considered; always hand in something even if it is not perfect.
+Late reports will be accepted after the due date with a full letter grade deduction for each 24 hour period it is late (rounded up).
 - **Attendance:** You are expected to both attend and participate in most class meetings.
 If you must be absent due to illness or other pressing need, please let me know by email as soon as possible.
 A habit of arriving